inovex/elements/CONTRIBUTING.md

 ## Tracking issues
 If you are using Inovex Elements and have feedback or bug reports, join the project slack channel #proj-inovex-elements or use the feedback button in the [documentation](https://elements.inovex.io/master/storybook/).

 Planning and coordination takes place in the corresponding [JIRA project](https://jira.inovex.de/projects/ELEMENTS/summary) and weekly hangouts meetings.
-If you want to participate, chat up Patrick Hillert (@phillert), Arne Maier (@ameier) or Johannes Reuter (@jreuter).
+If you want to participate, chat up Patrick Hillert (@phillert), Arne Maier (@amaier), Filipe Santos Correa (@fsantoscorrea) or Johannes Reuter (@jreuter).

 New features, refactorings etc. should have the `task` issue type.
 To track bug fixes, use the `bug` issue type.